Aleumas/CS4459-Group-Project/README.md

 python client.py
 ```

-### If you're on Windows, then to run with 4 nodes just double click the .bat file:
+### If you're on Windows, then install the dependencies below. then to run with 4 nodes just double click the .bat file:
 ```
+py -m venv venv\
+venv\Scripts\activate
+pip install grpcio-tools
+pip install grpcio
 .bat
 ```